Ron Randell: Columbia Pictures

-Randell wrote a short book for publication in Australia, Ron Randell in Hollywood which he dedicated "to the many Australian boys and girls who have given me loyalty and support, and to express the hope that they may enjoy some of my Hollywood experiences with me."
-One review said "as an account of those experiences, ending with some pious aspirations concerning the talkies as an instrument for world peace, it's not too bad.
-Over to you, boys and girls."
+Randell wrote a short booklet for publication in Australia, Ron Randell in Hollywood which he dedicated "to the many Australian boys and girls who have given me loyalty and support, and to express the hope that they may enjoy some of my Hollywood experiences with me."
+One review stated; "as an account of those experiences, ending with some pious aspirations concerning the talkies as an instrument for world peace, it's not too bad."

 In February 1948 he was being sought after to appear in a Broadway play The Rats of Norway.

 In July 1948, Columbia announced Randell would play another detective hero, The Lone Wolf, in The Lone Wolf and His Lady (1949), hoping it would lead to more but there was no follow-up.
 In November 1948 a Washington Post profile called Randell "a lot of fun, looks a bit like James Mason."

 The studio put him in a support role in a Make Believe Ballroom (1949).
 "This will be the final major assignment I understand", wrote the Los Angeles Times in September 1948.
 Filmink magazine later noted this was when Columbia seemed to lose interest in Randell.

 In October, Randell married for the first time.

 In November 1948, Randell was told he needed to leave the country under the terms of his visa.
 By January 1949, it was announced his Columbia contract had lapsed.
 He was mentioned as a possible star for a production of Robbery Under Arms by Michael Balcon that was not made.

 In April, he appeared in a production of Kraft Television Theatre, Wicked Is the Vine, based on a play by Australian Sumner Locke Elliott.
 He was in Omoo-Omoo, the Shark God (1949).